alephium/www/src/content/news/the-bsc-alephium-bridge-is-live-on-testnet-a8cddd0a5014/index.md

 ![](image_35e75f1633.png)

-You can verify the transaction at <a href="https://explorer.testnet.alephium.org/" >https://explorer.testnet.alephium.org/</a>
+You can verify the transaction at [https://explorer.testnet.alephium.org/](https://explorer.testnet.alephium.org/)

 ### **8 — Using the “Redeem” section of the bridge**.

-If, for some reason, you left the bridge page before redeeming your tokens, you can always get your transaction hash from <a href="https://explorer.testnet.alephium.org/" >https://explorer.testnet.alephium.org/</a>, and then click “Redeem” on the bridge page, paste it into the “source TX” field, and click “Recover.”
+If, for some reason, you left the bridge page before redeeming your tokens, you can always get your transaction hash from [https://explorer.testnet.alephium.org/](https://explorer.testnet.alephium.org/), and then click “Redeem” on the bridge page, paste it into the “source TX” field, and click “Recover.”

 ![](image_827fae3bad.png)